RADettmer/sql-challenge/README.md

 5. Bonus_Pandas - jupyter notebook to generate graphs for salary ranges and average salary by title
 6. salary_histogram.png - graph showing salary ranges for employees
 7. avg_salary_title.png - graph showing average salary by title

+Please note, the keys.py file for the Bonus_Pandas was not loaded to this repository.